civilKaos82/orange-tree-1-just-oranges-challenge/README.md

 Did the script meet our expectations?
 If not, what are the errors or unexpected behaviors?
 Do we understand them?
 Write tests to catch any bugs in our `OrangeTree` class.
 We might also need to update existing tests if we find we're asserting the wrong thing, or in the wrong way.
 Continue until the script runs correctly.

+## Conclusion
+We've modeled a real-world object to fit the needs of our application.
+We'll be doing this a lot going forward.
+We've had to make decisions regarding the internal state of our tree (i.e., which instance variables it needs).
+Each tree needs to keep track of it's own age, height, and oranges.
+And we're able to use that state to calculate more information about the tree:  is it old enough to bear fruit, is it dead, does it have any oranges?